Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-upgrade.md

 <Constant name="fusion" /> on the <Constant name="dbt_platform" /> is currently in `Private preview`.
 Enabling it for your account depends on your plan:

 - **Enteprise and Enterprise+ plans:** Contact your account manager to enable <Constant name="fusion" /> for your environment.
-- **Developer and Starter plans:** Complete the steps in the [Part 1: Prepare for upgrade](/guides/prepare-fusion-upgrade) guide to become <Constant name="fusion" /> eligible and it will be enabled for your account automatically.
+- **Developer and Starter plans:** Complete the steps in the [Part 1: Prepare for upgrade](/guides/prepare-fusion-upgrade) guide to become <Constant name="fusion" /> eligible, and it will be enabled for your account automatically so you can start the upgrade processes.

 :::